Hybrid-Outpost/hybridoutpost.github.io/index.md

 # Welcome to Hybrid Outpost

 Hybrid Outpost is an incubator for creative exploration and multidisciplinary projects.
-We believe in experimenting boldly, blending technology with the arts, and creating meaningful experiences that engage and inspire.</p>
+We believe in experimenting boldly, blending technology with the arts, and creating meaningful experiences that engage and inspire.

 Stay tuned for more exciting projects and updates!